Joint Liability – Everything You Need to Know

 If your partner is made bankrupt

 they will no longer be liable for any joint debts that the two of you

 held, however, you will still be liable for the full amount of these debts.
-You will keep any assets
+You will keep

 that you own individually, but may face losing joint assets like your house.

 One aspect of joint liability that may be relevant to students or other young people renting a house is that fact that guarantors – e.g. a parent or other relative who ‘guarantees’ the tenancy, may be liable for the rent of all parties.
 It is important to review the tenancy agreement properly as parents may assume they are only liable for the rent payments of their daughter or son.

 How Might Joint Liability Affect My Credit Score?

 judgements arising from joint liability could be reflected in your credit history

 if you were managing your finances competently and paying what you owe, these debts or